 All 64 bytes are directly readable and writable by the processor program except for the following:

-1) Registers C and D are read only.

-- 2) Bit 7 of Register A is read only. - 3) Bit 7 of the seconds byte is read only.
+Registers C and D are read only.
+Bit 7 of Register A is read only.

-The RTC is accessed via internally decoded PORT 070H (RTC register address) and PORT 071H (RTC data read/write).
+The RTC is normally accessed via internally decoded PORT 070H (RTC register address) and PORT 071H (RTC data read/write).